OleksiyRudenko/leadership-style-diagnostics/README.md

  * *Venue
  * capacityTotal
  * capacityLastCall -- _equals `capacityTotal*0.9` or `capacityTotal-3`_
- * attendee-FriendsDiscountLimit
+ * attendee-ReferralsLimit
  * attendee-EarlyBird-Until
  * attendee-EarlyBird-Price
+ * attendee-EarlyBird-ReferralRefund
  * attendee-EarlyBird-ReferralDiscount
- * attendee-EarlyBird-FriendDiscount
- * attendee-Basic-Until
+ * attendee-Normal-Until
- * attendee-Basic-Price
+ * attendee-Normal-Price
+ * attendee-Normal-ReferralRefund -- _must be lesser than for previous stage_
- * attendee-Basic-ReferralDiscount -- _must be lesser than for previous stage_
+ * attendee-Normal-ReferralDiscount -- _must be lesser than for previous stage_
- * attendee-Basic-FriendDiscount
  * attendee-Late-Until
  * attendee-Late-Price
+ * attendee-Late-ReferralRefund -- _must be even lesser than for previous stage_
  * attendee-Late-ReferralDiscount -- _must be even lesser than for previous stage_
- * attendee-Late-FriendDiscount
  * attendee-OnSite-Price
  * extraSubscribers -- _calculate overVacancies to tell people how many are willing to attend next event_